The role of inner disk edges in shaping ultra-short-period planet systems around late M dwarfs: Comparison with observations

 \subsection{Planetary mass-orbital period distribution}

 We compared the final planetary masses and corresponding orbital periods of the simulated planets across all scenarios explored in this work, FIX, OUT[M], and IN[C], with those of confirmed systems around late M dwarfs ($0.08 < M_\star/M_\odot < 0.35$) hosting USP planets.
-In total, we identified 13 isolated USP planets and 2 systems containing USP planets with planetary companions, most of which were detected by either \textit{Kepler} or \textit{TESS}.
-A few of these systems have radial velocity follow-up observations (e.g. with CARMENES), although the majority lack direct mass measurements.
-Therefore, for the entire sample, we estimated planetary masses and their uncertainties using the mass-radius power law for rocky planets with radius $R_{\rm p}< 1.6$R$_\oplus$, given by $M_{\rm p} = R_{\rm p}^{3.7}$ \citep{Zeng2016}, and for $R_{\rm p}>1.6$R$_\oplus$, given by $M_{\rm p} = 2.7R_{\rm p}^{1.3}$ \citep{Wolf2016}, with $R_{\rm p}$ in R$_\oplus$ and $M_{\rm p}$ in M$_\oplus$. \\\\ In Figure \ref{fig:last_figure}, we present the comparison between our simulated planets and the observed USP sample, including both single and multi-planet systems.
+In total, we identified 13 isolated USP planets and 2 systems containing USP planets with planetary companions, most of which were detected by either \textit{Kepler} or TESS.
+A few of these systems have radial velocity follow-up observations (e.g., with CARMENES), although the majority lack direct mass measurements.
+Therefore, for the entire sample, we estimated planetary masses and their uncertainties using the mass-radius power law for rocky planets with radius $R_{\rm p}< 1.6$R$_\oplus$, given by $M_{\rm p} = R_{\rm p}^{3.7}$ \citep{Zeng2016}, and for $R_{\rm p}>1.6$R$_\oplus$, given by $M_{\rm p} = 2.7R_{\rm p}^{1.3}$ \citep{Wolf2016}, with $R_{\rm p}$ in R$_\oplus$ and $M_{\rm p}$ in M$_\oplus$.

+In Fig. \ref{fig:last_figure} we present the comparison between our simulated planets and the observed USP sample, including both single and multi-planet systems.
 Overall, the agreement between simulations and observations is good for each simulation scenario, as we form planets with masses and orbital periods within the observed range.
 Both the observed systems and our simulations contain only a few planets with inferred masses below 0.5 M$_\oplus$, and for the observed planets these low masses are still associated with large error bars.
 Our simulations therefore suggest that such low-mass USP planets may exist, but dedicated high-precision radial-velocity follow-up will be required to confirm whether the currently observed candidates are indeed that low in mass.
 Detecting bodies with masses below 0.5 M$_\oplus$ remains challenging in current observational surveys.
 In the following section, we therefore quantify the detection probabilities of our simulated planets with representative surveys.